Starting up starts here

 Keeping mentors is always useful.
-Be a part of business groups/ association, share links, exchange information.
+Be a part of business groups/associations, share links, exchange information.
 It’s damn important to have mentors who guide correctly.
-Participate in business groups which can promote your business positively to each other.
+Participate in business groups that can promote your business positively to each other.

 Create a value proposition and increase the demand for your product/service.
 Aim that your customers know you with brand proposition.

 Certainly, opportunities are going to arise that will attract you.
 But be careful while making the decisions.
 See if the opportunity is in streamline with your business.
 Study well before stepping into it or scrap it.

 SEO leads you to be on the first page of the google search which can cost you some money and also take time.
 PPC which is putting your ads on Google to attract your customers to your website which can be done by any freelancer digital marketer.

 Startups are not easy but definitely good to hear that freelancers are gaining interest in startups.